📚 Literature Review AI

 Synthesise Findings

 Connect studies to reveal relationships, debates, and gaps.
-Don't just summarise—synthesise.
+Don't just summarise—synthesise the evidence.

 06